By Parthshri Arora Nov. 05, 2018

 – A WhatsApp Forward

-t’s the third consecutive day of fog wreaking havoc in Delhi, and citizens are feeling like blackbucks trapped in a city full of Salman Khans.
+t’s another day of smog wreaking havoc in Delhi, and citizens are feeling like blackbucks trapped in a city full of Salman Khans.
 This cruel end seems all the more unfair considering we’ve done our duty as God- and Modi-fearing taxpayers.
 We’ve increased organic food consumption and reduced smoking, and still we’re fucking dying.

 The gross unfairness of it all is creating a lot of anger.
 My parents are angry at being unable to figure out the right brand of air purifier, and the neighbours are angry because Louis Vuitton doesn’t make anti-pollution face masks.
 My sister is angry because smog apparently makes you fat and I am angry because my weighing scale agrees with her.
 Arvind Kejriwal is angry because he cannot fathom the fact that sitting on a dharna will not cleanse our air and protesting isn’t the ultimate solution to everything.

 People driving on the streets are angry because they can’t see shit and it’s causing accidents of the kind that make them viral sensations.
 Construction workers are angry because their entry and any kind of construction work has now been banned.
 Modiji is angry because we are getting bad press for letting our capital suffocate and doctors are angry because no one listens to them anyway.
-Everyone is angry, every-fucking-one except Barkha Dutt, who has gone to Mumbai and is gleefully throwing shade (pun intended) at Delhi on Twitter.
+Everyone is angry, every-fucking-one except the people who have gone to Mumbai and are gleefully throwing shade (pun intended) at Delhi on social media.